gayathry2612/FT/index.md

 ## Conclusion
 Contact TE office in the English section, they will be able to help you out with more details.
-For a non-EEA entrepreneur in Finland, that is the best course.
-Also, the above text is a google translated version from the original finnish and swedish versions and should be verified for obvious reasons.
+For a non-EEA entrepreneur in Finland, that is the best course of action.
+Also, the above text is a google translated version from the original finnish and swedish versions and should be verified for obvious reasons. 😊